redhat-developer/devspaces-images/devspaces-traefik/docs/content/observability/tracing/haystack.md

 _Optional, Default=empty_

-Specifies the header name prefix that will be used to store baggage items in a map.
+Sets the header name prefix used to store baggage items in a map.

 ```yaml tab="File (YAML)"
 tracing: